mrellis96/EGgPLant/README.md

            \_______________________________/
 </pre>
 -------------------------------------------------------------------------------------------------------------------------------------------
-EGgPLant has been developed by Owen Holland and Morgan Ellis
+EGgPLant has been developed by Morgan Ellis and Owen Holland Prefered Citation:
-For any issues please contact either of the above.

 **Requirements:**
 Linux OS (including WSL on Windows) or Mac OS
 **Dependancies**